 A will is an important part of an overall effective estate plan.
 Wills, however, do not become operative until death.
-In other words, if the person signing the will becomes incapacitated, the will does not contain provisions that will help in dealing with this scenario.
-Therefore, incapacity planning is an essential part of a comprehensive estate plan.
+In the unfortunate scenario where the individual who signed the will becomes incapacitated, the document lacks provisions to address such situations.
+Therefore, the inclusion of incapacity planning becomes a vital aspect of a well-rounded estate plan.

-Incapacity planning includes any planning efforts made to ease the burden on family and loved ones in the event of incapacity.
+Incapacity planning includes any planning efforts made to ease the burden on family and loved ones in the event they are unable to manage their affairs.
 Planning allows you to take control of the situation now, while healthy, to make your wishes clear and to ensure wishes are honored.
-Incapacity scenarios can run the gamut from temporary (e.g. injuries from a car accident) to more permanent in nature (e.g. Alzheimer’s and dementia).

 Without a plan, if you become incapacitated, the likely outcome is a guardianship proceeding whereby a judge will decide who may make medical and financial decisions on your behalf.
 Guardianships are expensive, time-consuming, and intrusive in nature, and they often require regular accountings to the court.